casey/just/README.md

 #### Style

-- `style(name)`<sup>master</sup> - Return terminal display attribute escape
+- `style(name)`<sup>master</sup> - Return a named terminal display attribute
-  sequence used by `just`.
+  escape sequence used by `just`.
 Unlike terminal display attribute escape sequence constants, which contain standard colors and styles, `style(name)` returns an escape sequence used by `just` itself, and can be used to make recipe output match `just`'s own output.

   Recognized values for `name` are `'command'`, for echoed recipe lines, `error`, for errors, and `warning`, for warnings.